cjohansen/dumdom/Readme.md

 e.g. `:onClick` and `:on-click` both work. `:on-click` is suggested as the idiomatic approach.

-Event handlers can be either functions or data disptched via a render-global event handler.
+Event handlers can be either functions or data dispatched via a render-global event handler.
 Using data is suggested, as it improves dumdom's ability to compare data between calls to `dumdom.core/render`.